honojs/hono/README.md

 You can start making your Cloudflare Workers application with [the starter template](https://github.com/honojs/hono-minimal).
 It is really minimal using TypeScript, esbuild, Miniflare, and Jest.

-To generate a project skelton, run this command.
+To generate a project skeleton, run this command.

 ```
 npx create-cloudflare my-app https://github.com/honojs/hono-minimal